Kequc/kequtest/readme.md

 `util.mock`

-Called with a target and desired return value, mocks must be defined before their targets are used.
+Called with a target and desired return value, mocks must be defined before their targets are imported.
 Targets are relative to your test.

 ```javascript
 // /my-project/src/main-lib.js